 Adapted from an article by Kate Stone Lombardi, guidance counsellor

-Parents and guardians walk a delicate line when their children leave for university.
-No one wants to be a helicopter caregiver who hovers and swoops in at the first sign of trouble.
+Parents walk a delicate line when their student leaves for university.
+No one wants to be a helicopter parent who hovers and swoops in at the first sign of trouble.
 But universities increasingly fear that parental interference prevents students from becoming independent, resilient adults.

 These pointers can help parents cope with a few common issues.

 ¬†1.
 Dealing with the ‚Äėdumping monster‚Äô

 This means students may call home and dump all their problems on their parents.
 If there’s a roommate issue, parents are urged to stay out of it.
-More than any other generation, today‚Äôs children are used to having their own room, TV, iPod and phone.
+More than any other generation, today‚Äôs students are used to having their own room, TV, and phone.
 Sharing a cramped space is not something most have experience with.

 ‚ÄúIf, at the first sign of conflict, parents call the residence or university, students don‚Äôt learn about negotiating conflict,‚ÄĚ says Mark Thompson, director of counselling and psychological services at Colgate University.

 2. Ask the alcohol question

 ‚ÄúOne conversation we do want parents to have with their kids is about alcohol and drugs,‚ÄĚ says Beverly Low, dean of first-year students at Colgate.
-Parents should discuss their expectations with their children, about attending classes, drinking and driving, and study time versus social time.
+Parents should discuss their expectations with their students, about attending classes, drinking and driving, and study time versus social time.

 ¬†3.
 Why the report card never comes

 Before universities started communicating electronically, grades were sent to the student‚Äôs home in the mail, and parents could intercept the envelope.
-That‚Äôs no longer the case.¬†Still, there are ways for parents to see how their offspring are doing.
-Universities may share grades with parents who submit proof that the student is a dependent for tax purposes or if the student signs a release form.
+That‚Äôs no longer the case.
+Still, there are ways for parents to see how their student is doing.
+At UBC, students can authorize parents to access some records and information by submitting a third-party authorization.

 But the quickest, easiest way to find out your student‚Äôs grades is to just ask.